Sports Coach Logo Sports Coach Training Principles Fitness Components

 Refuel

-When you are done exercising, it is important to properly refuel your body with a meal that consists mainly of fast-digesting carbs and protein.
+When you are done exercising, it is essential to properly refuel your body with a meal that consists mainly of fast-digesting carbs and protein.

 These nutrients will help with muscle repair.
 A post-workout meal can also help you avoid overeating later on (as you probably know, exercising often increases your appetite).

 Experts recommend an approximately 2:1 ratio of carbohydrates to protein after a workout.
-This means you should have about twice as many carbohydrates as protein.
+It means you should have about twice as many carbohydrates as protein.

-Protein shakes are fine every once in a while, especially if you pair them with some fast-digesting carbohydrates like white rice, rice cakes, or some fruit.
-But, it is better to focus on getting your protein from whole foods for the most part.
+Protein shakes are fine every once in a while, especially if you pair them with fast-digesting carbohydrates like white rice, rice cakes, or fruit.
+But it is better to focus on getting your protein from whole foods for the most part.

 Choose chicken breasts, lean ground beef, or ground turkey whenever you can.
 In addition to being more easily absorbed, these protein sources also have other essential nutrients and are far less processed than protein powder.

 What about fat?
-Fat is an essential Contribute, but it is not ideal to have a ton of it after a workout.
+Fat is an essential contributor, but having a ton of it after a workout is not ideal.
 It digests slower than protein and carbohydrates, making it great for satiety but not for getting nutrients to the muscles as quickly as possible.

 Rehydrate